 - Problem is the car has a retail value of R200,000 with trade in being even less.

 Besides this let’s be honest, you’re going to buy a new car in a year or so’s time anyway, and then you’re back to square one.

 Think carefully before doing this

 It’s so easy to do but it’s going to cost you time and money.
-Money you can make back but time you can’t.
-Take you time before making a decision.
+The money you can make back but the time you can’t.
+Take your time before making a decision.
 If you’re under pressure to move the money, then seriously consider a preservation fund option until you decide.

 What have you done in the past with your pension or provident fund?
-Take our poll below or leave a comment.
+Participate in our poll below.